The Gladiator (1986 film)

-The Gladiator is a made-for-TV vigilante-action film directed by Abel Ferrara and starring Ken Wahl, Nancy Allen and Brian Robbins.
-Robert Culp, Stan Shaw and Rick Dees have supporting roles.
-Although originally intended for theatrical release, the film was purchased by Showtime Networks and aired on ABC Television as an original film.
+The Gladiator is a vigilante action television film directed by Abel Ferrara and starring Ken Wahl, Nancy Allen and Brian Robbins.
+Although originally intended for theatrical release, the film was purchased by Showtime Networks and premiered as an ABC Movie of the Week on February 3, 1986.

 Plot

 A homicidal maniac is on the loose in Los Angeles, killing motorists at random with his "death car".
 After losing his brother Jeff to the twisted assassin known as "Skull", Rick Benton takes it upon himself to hunt down the reckless drivers that fill the streets at night.
 Being a master mechanic, Rick spends his time converting his pick-up truck into an armed and dangerous vehicle.
-With speed to take on the fastest car and strength to make sure in a one-on-one situation, he will be the only survivor.
+He gains the speed and strength to rival other fast cars and individuals.
 The cops soon find out about the vigilante known only as the "Gladiator" and do all they can to catch him before his citizen's arrests go one step too far.